VESSEL REVIEW | UHSI32 – French-US partnership develops autonomous interceptor concept

-French shipbuilder and defence contractor the CMN Group and US-based unmanned systems company Sea Machines Robotics have unveiled a new type of interceptor demonstrator vessel fitted with advanced autonomous navigation and remote operation technologies.
+French shipbuilder and defence contractor CMN Naval and US-based unmanned systems company Sea Machines Robotics have unveiled a new type of interceptor demonstrator vessel fitted with advanced autonomous navigation and remote operation technologies.

 The demonstrator craft utilises an existing Bureau Veritas-classed CMN interceptor design that was originally developed to be operated by onboard human crews.
 The vessel is built entirely of aluminium and was designed with the ability to execute autonomous transit missions and dynamic collision avoidance while being operated via over-the-horizon network connectivity almost anywhere in the world.
 Fadi S. Pataq of CMN said it is the first high-speed interceptor in its class to incorporate autonomous technology.